Aerospace911/Roblox-Galaxy-Xanbelor-s-Perfect-Warp-6.1.1/README.md

 # Xanbelor's Roblox-Galaxy-Perfect-Warp

+# BEING CAUGHT USING THIS SCRIPT AND DISTRIBUTING IS A BANNABLE OFFENSE.
+## Learn how to stay hidden below.

 ## Note: I did not create this, I am only sharing my copy before it was removed.

 An AutoHotKey script that uses Galaxy's warp formula to automatically calculate and warp any distance with very good accuracy.